JasperFx/jasper/documentation/documentation/execution/errorhandling.md

 * Use custom Polly error handling to do whatever you want, as long as the policy returns a Jasper `IContinuation` object

-## IContinuation

-If you want to write a custom error handler, you may need to write a custom `IContinuation` that just tells Jasper "what do I do now with this message?":

-<[sample:IContinuation]>

-Internally, Jasper has built in `IContinuation` strategies for retrying messages, moving messages to the error queue, and requeueing messages among others.

-## Exponential Backoff Policies

-By integrating Polly for our retry policies, Jasper gets [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) retry scheduling nearly for free.

-To reschedule a message to be retried later at increasingly longer wait times, use this syntax:

-<[sample:AppWithErrorHandling]>